bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 ## Gameplay:

 - The dark web and the servers on it are not reliable
   - Servers will sometimes move around the dark web, severing old connections and adding new ones
   - The darkweb can be circular (it is not a tree) and it also may not be fully connected sometimes
   - Servers will occasionally go offline, sometimes permanently, and new servers will periodically be added
   - Players will need to build redundancy or fallback systems to handle failing servers or connections
   - Some servers change their generated names or IPs occasionally, requiring the player to mark them somehow

 - Players will sometimes discover things on servers they gain access to
   - Hints to different types of security vulnerabilities
   - Passwords for other servers in a note
   - Hints to parts of servers' passwords (or simple cipher / encoded password)
   - CCTs
   - caches with (small) money or xp rewards, or small rep gains for active factions
+  - Opportunities to buy passwords to servers they have not yet cracked

 - Player will solve simple pasword/auth puzzles to gain access to servers (which can be automated)
   - puzzle: password that is openly visible, or not required at all